The Raptor Center

 - Published: December 4, 2012

-This week’s Yellowpedia entry is on the Raptor Center in Glen Helen.
-The center has been with the Glen since the 1970s, but its obscure location has made it difficult for most hikers to access.
+The Raptor Center has been with the Glen since the 1970s, but its obscure location has made it difficult for most hikers to access.
 I’m hoping the images in this post will help motivate any nature enthusiasts in town to check out these gorgeous birds in person.
 It’s worth the hike!

 The Raptor Center’s official function, as stated on its website, is to “rehabilitate injured birds of prey while educating the public about raptors, other wildlife, and conservation issues.”
 The center takes in over 200 injured birds a year and is able to rehabilitate close to half that number.